 The function I use it the most for is grout removal.

-As a grout removal tool, the oscillating multi-tool is very hard to beat.
+As a grout removal tool, the multiple function tool is very hard to beat.

 It’s easy and safe to use, doesn’t throw up dust like a grinder would and it’s quick!

 There is a reason why I call it the best grout removal tool ever made and that still applies in the year 2018.

 I wrote a dedicated guide to remove grout with an grout removing multi-tool, you can check it out here if you are thinking of grout removing in your home.

 It is also great for grinding away old mortar from tiles when I am reusing them, as I can fit a diamond grinding blade to my multi-function tool and work

 This is just an example of what you can use your oscillating multi-tool for, take a moment and think what YOU could do with one.